arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 Like most successful typefaces, Comic Sans was actually made for a very specific purpose, before gaining adoption far beyond that initial use case.
 Comic Sans was designed by Vincent Connare in 1994 as a font for Microsoft Bob, which was software intended to provide a more-approachable user interface for Windows.
 As described [on Wikipedia](https://en.wikipedia.org/wiki/Microsoft_Bob):

-> Microsoft Bob presented screens showing a "house", with "rooms" that the user could go to containing familiar objects corresponding to computer applications—for instance, a desk with pen and paper, a checkbook, and other items.
+> Microsoft Bob presented screens showing a "house," with "rooms" that the user could go to containing familiar objects corresponding to computer applications—for instance, a desk with pen and paper, a checkbook, and other items.
 In this case, clicking on the pen and paper would open the word processor. … A cartoon dog named Rover and other cartoon characters provided guidance using speech balloons.

 Microsoft Bob was released before Comic Sans could be completed, and Bob itself didn’t last long due to lukewarm reception by reviewers and users.
 However, Comic Sans went on to be pre-installed in both Windows and Mac operating systems, where its unique appearance has since endeared it to a vast amount of users, making it used in everything from the tags on Ty _Beanie Babies_ (from the 5th generation on) to [a 2012 CERN presentation](https://www.theverge.com/2012/7/4/3136652/cern-scientists-comic-sans-higgs-boson) on the Higgs Boson particle.